ALH477/ai-faust-dsp-effects/README.md

 ```

 **If Success is fast and impressive**
-- Enter this prompt on run2
+- Enter this prompt on run2 in a fresh session.
 ```
 Make a reverse delay with a unique twist in faust
 ```